-100% of our disadvantaged pupils benefited from the funding spent on resources and enrichment opportunities during the 2021-2022 academic year.
+100% of our disadvantaged pupils benefited from the funding spent on resources and enrichment opportunities during the 2022-2023 academic year.

-100% of our disadvantaged learners attended an of site educational trips and/or residential visit.
-21.7% of children accessed the uniform payment that we offer, plus another 22% received uniform items directly from us.
+100% of our disadvantaged learners attended at least one off site educational trip or residential visit during 2022/2023.

+22.4% of children accessed the uniform payment that we offer during 2022-2023, (21.7% in 2021-2022) plus another 75% received uniform items directly from us (44% in 2021-2022).
+This is offered to all pupils.
 100% of the EYFS children were provided with a school book bag and every child had access to a school lunch box and water bottle to use during off site visits and activities.

-3 children participated in the funded music sessions and feedback from staff, children and parents identified that in all of these cases, the children's self-esteem and mental health improved due to the access to this enrichment offer.
+4 children participated in the funded music sessions and feedback from staff, children and parents identified that in all of these cases, the children's self-esteem and mental health improved due to the access to this enrichment offer.

-53.62% of our disadvantaged pupils accessed the extra-curricular provision that we offered during 2021-2022, although we wish to increase this further in 2022-2023.
+36.2% of disadvantaged children accessed extra-curricular opportunities during the 2022-2023 academic year (30% in 2021-2022), although we wish to increase this further in 2023-2024 by providing an increased offer with some specifically aimed at this group of pupils.